The Ultimate Guide to React Native Interview Question in 2023 (10+ Q&A)

 13. How to use Redux in React Native?

 Answer: Redux is a popular state management library that can be used in React Native apps to manage complex and shared state across multiple components.
 Redux works by using three main concepts: actions, reducers, and store.
 Actions are plain JavaScript objects that describe what happened in the app, such as user interactions, network requests, etc. Reducers are pure functions that take the previous state and an action as arguments, and return the next state based on the action type and payload.
-Store is an object that holds the whole state of the app, and allows components to access and update the state using dispatch and subscribe methods.
-To use Redux in React Native, developers need to install redux and react-redux packages, and follow these steps:

 • Define the initial state of the app as an object.